aindrelasaha/todo-list/README.md

 </div>
 <br>

-## Features of TO - DO List
+## Features of TO - DO List☑️🌟

-- Write down a task and add it to your list using the dedicated "Add" button.
+- Write 🖋️ down a task and add it to your list using the dedicated "Add" button.
 - This streamlined process ensures that you never forget an important to-do, no matter how busy your day may be.
 - Once a task is added, it will be displayed in your personalized list.
 - You can easily check it off as completed using the check/uncheck functionality.